 Direction Inc. provides subscription-based marketing services.
-When you purchase a monthly plan, we require a credit card to keep on file which will be charged on a recurring basis.
-When you sign up for a paid plan, you agree to keep a debit or credit card on file, pay and take responsibility for all charges made in accordance with the chosen plan and the following policies.
+When you purchase a monthly plan, we require a credit card to keep on file which will be charged on a recurring basis per the signed contractual agreement.
+By keeping a debit or credit card on file, you take responsibility for all charges made in accordance with the chosen plan and the following policies.
 Direction Inc. reserves the right not to commence the Services until the Initial Payment is received.

-All agreements commence upon the date payment is received and after six months will be on a month to month contract, with a 31-day notice if termination is requested.
+All agreements commence upon the date payment is received and will be on a month to month contract, with a 30-day notice if termination is requested.

 Client agrees to pay Direction Inc. the Pricing selected in the Pricing section of the Proposal.

 Client agrees to pay the first months payment upfront to commence the Services.
 Direction Inc. reserves the right not to commence the Services until the Initial Payment is received.

-All campaign deliverables stated in the contract are subject to change without notice based on campaign performance and specific needs which vary with each campaign.
+All campaign deliverables stated in the contract are subject to change, based on campaign performance and specific needs which vary with each campaign.
 Direction Inc will notify CLIENT if and when any deliverables stated in the contract are to change.

 Once a user submits a request for cancellation and pays the last months invoice, no additional charges will be made.
 However, no refunds (prorated or otherwise) are provided upon cancellation.
 In the interest of fairness to all of our clients, no exceptions will be made.